vincenzocoia/igcop/README.md

 ## Definition

-The IG copula family is defined by parameters *θ* &gt; 0 and *a**l**p**h**a* &gt; 0, with the IGL copula family obtained with *θ* → ∞ (so, only has one parameter *a**l**p**h**a* &gt; 0).
+The IG copula family is defined by parameters *θ* &gt; 0 and *α* &gt; 0, with the IGL copula family obtained with *θ* → ∞.
+So, the IGL copula family only has one parameter, *α* &gt; 0.
+For a detailed definition, see Coia (2017).

 The IG and IGL copula families are unique in that they are not permutation symmetric.
-Also, the family of conditional distributions given the first variable has a non-constant extreme value index (EVI) across the first variable for the IG family, and is 0 for the IGL family.
-This means that, when used in a regression context, the conditional distribution of the response has an EVI that changes with the predictor for an IG copula, or reduces a heavy-tailed response to a light-tailed conditional distribution.
+Also, when used in a regression context, the conditional distribution of the response (the 2nd copula variable) has an EVI that increases with the predictor for an IG copula, and reduces a heavy-tailed response to a light-tailed conditional distribution for an IGL copula.

 ## Usage

-This package piggybacks on the base R syntax for distributions, whose functions adopt the convention:
+This package piggybacks on the base R syntax for distributions, such as `dnorm()` and `pexp()`, whose functions adopt the convention:

     <prefix><name>

 For IG and IGL copulas:

 -   `<prefix>` corresponds to one of:
-    -   `r` for random number generation (currently not supported for conditional distributions),
     -   `p` for cdf,
-    -   `d` for density, and
+    -   `d` for density (and `logd` for log density),
-    -   `q` for quantile (for conditional distributions only).
+    -   `q` for quantile (for conditional distributions only), and
+    -   `r` for random number generation (not supported for conditional distributions).
 -   `<name>` corresponds to the possible names:
     -   `ig` and `igl` correspond to an IG copula and IGL copula, respectively.